Politics of climate change: Multilateral

 Climate change became a fixture on the global political agenda in the early 1990s, with United Nations Climate Change conferences set to run yearly.
 These annual events are also called Conferences of the Parties (COPs).
 Major landmark COPs were the 1997 Kyoto Protocol, the 2009 Copenhagen Summit and the 2015 Paris conference.
 Kyoto was initially considered promising, yet by the early 2000s its results had proved disappointing.
 Copenhagen saw a major attempt to move beyond Kyoto with a much stronger package of commitments, yet largely failed.
 Paris was widely considered successful, yet how effective it will be at reducing long term global warming remains to be seen.

 At international level, there are three broad approaches to emissions reduction that nations can attempt to negotiate.
 Firstly, the adoption of emissions reductions targets.
 Secondly, setting a carbon price.
-Lastly, creating largely voluntary set of processes to encourage emission reduction, which include the sharing of information and progress reviews.
+Lastly, creating a largely voluntary set of processes to encourage emission reduction, which include the sharing of information and progress reviews.
 These approaches are largely complementary, though at various conferences much of the focus has often been on a single approach.
 Until about 2010, international negotiations focused largely on emissions targets.
 The success of the Montreal treaty in reducing emissions that damaged the ozone layer suggested that targets could be effective.
 Yet in the case of greenhouse gas reductions, targets have not in general led to substantial cuts in emissions.
 Ambitious targets have usually not been met.
-Attempts to impose severe penalties that would incentivise more determined efforts to meet challenging targets, have always been blocked by at least one or two nations.
+Attempts to impose severe penalties that would incentivize more determined efforts to meet challenging targets, have always been blocked by at least one or two nations.